ramensoftware/windows-11-file-explorer-styling-guide/README.md

 ## Themes

-Themes are collections of styles that can be imported into the Windows 11 Notification Center Styler mod.
+Themes are collections of styles that can be imported into the Windows 11 File Explorer Styler mod.
 The following themes are available:

 | Link | Screenshot
 | ---- | ----------